Sunday, September 30, 2012

 Cover

 Dull and not too accurate.
-It features celluloid film roll which is wrong because our snuff movie was found taped on VHS copy of Dirty Dozen.
+It features a celluloid film roll, which is wrong because our snuff movie was found taped on a VHS copy of Dirty Dozen.

 Blackouts